travis-ci/travis.rb/README.md

 * Improve install documentation, especially for people from outside the Ruby community
 * Improve error message on an expired token
 * Add Account entity to library
+* Switch to Typhoeus as default HTTP adapter
 * Fix tests for forks

 **1.3.1** (July 21, 2013)